sjmignot/sceance/README.md

 To enable the Google calendar API, you need to download a credentials file from the following link and place it in the `sceance/sceance/data` subfolder.
 This file can be downloaded from the [calendar API documentation](https://developers.google.com/calendar/quickstart/python?hl=en#step_1_turn_on_the).
 Call the file `credentials.json`.

+I'm in the process of implementing a cleaner authentication process.

 ### Customize theaters.txt

 By default, the theaters.txt file contains a set of my favorite Parisian movie theaters.
 If you live somewhere else (or want to add your own set of favorite theaters), you have to customize the file: you can find it in the data subfolder of the sceance package.